 Please remember to keep an updated copy of your resume on your Job Mine account.

-The College of Business Administration also holds professional development events and employer delivered workshops throughout the year.
+The College of Business Administration also holds the following professional development events.

 Use the link below to see when the next class is being offered.